 - You can pin the lists you look at most often to the top of your Lists page

 Maintaining and managing lists

 Once your lists are up and running you can add more people to them as you go along.
-Whether you’re on a computer or another device, the route to do this is via the ‘Settings’ cog on their profile page and selecting ‘Add/remove from lists’:
+Whether you’re on a computer or another device, the route to do this is via the three dots on an account’s profile page and selecting ‘Add/remove from Lists’:

-Open your list to edit the title and description or to delete it, and to remove people via the ‘Settings’ cog next to their name in your list.
+Open your list to edit the title and description, or to delete it, and remove people via the three dots next to their name.

 Using your lists

-Alongside your main timeline you can now scroll through what people on your individual lists are saying.
-Taking the Garden Centres list as an example, the tweets we see are only those from the group members:
+Alongside (or perhaps instead of) your main timeline you can now scroll through what people on your individual lists are saying.
+Taking the Garden Centres list as an example, the tweets we see are only those from the list members: